pixelsdb/pixels/README.md

 * `pixels-listener-*.zip`, this is the event listener plugin for Presto.
 * `pixels-presto-*.zip`, this is the connector for Presto.

-**Note** that the Presto version we use only supports Java 8, thus pixels-presto should also be built using JDK 8.0.
+**Note** that the Presto version we use only supports Java 8, thus pixels-presto should be built using JDK 8.0.

 ## Installation in AWS